rooklift/michael/README.md

 u.order_transfer(target_id, type, amount)
 u.order_transfer(target_object, type, amount)
 // orders the unit to transfer resources to the specified unit

+u.next_cell()
+// returns the cell that the unit will be on next turn, given its
+// commanded move, but without considering collisions

 u.cancel()
 // cancels any previously-given order